The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 - Grab a single band and place it on the floor in front of you

-- While standing on the band, pick up the centre and pull it up to your waist
+- While standing on the band, please pick up the center and pull it up to your waist

 - Perform the squat by lowering your hips toward the floor